MartinOtamendiT/AI-xolotl/README.md

-# Recipe Generator
+# AI-xolotl

 This is a Next.js application built with Firebase Studio that allows users to generate recipes based on the ingredients they have available.
 It uses AI (via Google's Gemini API) to create the recipes.
+You can test the deployed app [here](https://ai-xolotl.vercel.app/).

+## Back-end
+You can consult the back-end application developed using Python on this [repo](https://github.com/MartinOtamendiT/AI-xolotl-backend).

 ## Getting Started